Koenkk/zigbee2mqtt.io/docs/devices/QBKG26LM.md

 ---
-title: "Xiaomi QBKG26LM control via MQTT"
+title: "Aqara QBKG26LM control via MQTT"
-description: "Integrate your Xiaomi QBKG26LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG26LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-09-30T20:52:56Z
 pageClass: device-page
 ---